roma4469/roma-blue/README.md

 # wayblue-niri &nbsp; [![bluebuild build badge](https://github.com/roma4469/wayblue-niri/actions/workflows/build.yml/badge.svg)](https://github.com/roma4469/wayblue-niri/actions/workflows/build.yml)

-wayblue-niri is my own spin on Wayblue with Niri by installing Nocturne Shell in place of Waybar.
-From there I've been updating based my own preferences and software needs over time.
+This is my own spin on Wayblue Niri by installing Nocturne Shell in place of Waybar and tweaking things as I like them.

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

-After setup, it is recommended you update this README to describe your custom image.

 ## Installation